goFrendiAsgard/zaruba/docs/core-concept/README.md

          Current Time: 16:17:23
 ```

-When you invoke `zaruba please`, Zaruba will load the scripts from `index.zaruba.yaml` file in your current directory.

-Please take note that any directory containing `index.zaruba.yaml` is called a `zaruba project`.
+`update` is defined in a preloaded script, thus you can invoke it from anywhere.

 ## Preloaded scripts

-Additionally, Zaruba also load core scripts from `~/.zaruba/core.zaruba.yaml`.
+By default, Zaruba always load preloaded scripts from `~/.zaruba/core.zaruba.yaml`.
 The tasks defined in that special files can be invoked from anywhere.

 You can add more pre-loaded scripts by overriding `ZARUBA_SCRIPTS` variable.

-You can try this trick by creating a YAML file containing a task definition:
+Let's try this trick by creating a YAML file containing a task definition:

 ```
 gofrendi@sanctuary [16:22:49] [~]